LM1LC3N7/Dockerfiles/netdata/README.md

 # Netdata

+**Note:** Now Netdata is installed without Docker on my server.
+This allow to add more visibility on partitions, free disk space &co.
+I am sure this could be done through the Docker image, but it is simplier to install Netdata directly on the host OS.

 Netdata is distributed, real-time, performance and health monitoring for systems and applications.
 It is a highly optimized monitoring agent you install on all your systems and containers.
 This project is available on [GitHub](https://github.com/netdata/netdata/).